jflorian/doubledog-sigul/README.md

 Instance is to be `'running'` (default) or `'stopped'`.
 Alternatively, a Boolean value may also be used with `true` equivalent to `'running'` and `false` equivalent to `'stopped'`.

 ##### `home_dir`
-Home directory of the `sigul` user.
+Absolute path to the home directory of the `sigul` user.
 See `getent passwd sigul` on your Bridge.
 Defaults to `'/var/lib/sigul'` to match packaging defaults of supported platform.

 ##### `koji_dir`
-Directory that is to contain the Koji integration files: configuration, certificates, keys, etc.  Defaults to `'`*home_dir*`/.koji'`.
+Absolute path to the directory that is to contain the Koji integration files: configuration, certificates, keys, etc.  Defaults to `'`*home_dir*`/.koji'`.

 ##### `max_rpms_payload_size`
 Maximum accepted total size of all RPM payloads stored on disk for one request.
 The default is `10737418240` (10 GiB).